cyrille-leclerc/play2-clickstack/README.md

 # Play 2 ClickStack

-You may execute the following steps with either play (If you have the Play!
-Framework installed) or sbt, but we'll be showcasing play in the following examples.

 ## Creating an app and database

 For this to work, you will need to have the CloudBees SDK installed.